9 Delicious Sweet Beet Recipes - Beetroot Desserts

 - - In a medium-sized bowl, beat oil and sugar with an electric beater.
 Add the egg, then beet puree and vanilla and beat until combined.

 - - Add one third of flour mixture, then half of buttermilk.
 Slowly add the rest of each and keep beating until just combined.

 - - Divide batter among muffin cups or silicone molds.

 - - Bake in centre of oven until a toothpick inserted in cupcakes comes out clean, about 25 mins.
 Cool in pan for 15 mins, then remove cakes to a rack to cool completely before icing.

 - - Using a ladle, push raspberries through a sieve into a small bowl.
 Discard seeds.
 Whisk in cream cheese and icing sugar.
 Spread onto completely cooled cupcakes.

 Silicone muffin trays

-With new research showing that most non-stick baking trays and pans aren't very good for our health, I've switched to using silicon for all my baking.
+With new research showing that most non-stick baking trays and pans contain substances that could be harmful to our health, I've switched to using silicon for all my baking.
 It's non stick without needing any butter or oil, and is very easy to wash.
 These beet cupcakes are a breeze to make in a silicon tray.